priyanshi09/CA_AI_hackathon/README.md

 ## Contact

-For any questions or assistance, please reach out to the hackathon organizers.
+For any questions or assistance, please reach out to the hackathon organizers and Coaches